This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 5. Beelink SER8 (Ryzen 7 8745HS) — Best Budget

-The entry-tier Beelink SER8 with the Ryzen 7 8745HS hits an exceptional specification-to-price ratio at under $400.
-The 8745HS is a slightly lower-clocked variant of the same architecture as the 8845HS — eight cores, DDR5 memory, and Radeon 780M integrated graphics — with a lower maximum boost frequency (4.9GHz vs. 5.1GHz).
-For remote work tasks, this difference is not measurable in daily use.
+The 8745HS is a slightly lower-clocked variant of the same architecture as the 8845HS — eight cores, DDR5 memory, and Radeon 780M — with a lower maximum boost of 4.9GHz vs. 5.1GHz.
+For remote work tasks — video calls, browser tabs, document editing, Slack, email — this gap is invisible in day-to-day use.
+Dual 4K monitor support via HDMI and DisplayPort works without discrete graphics.

 Comparison Table